mamunrushdi/Java-Developer/README.md

  1. Bash programing

  	This project was the final assignment of  “The Unix Workbench" course.
-In this assignment I’ve developed a program in Bash programming languge to play “Guessing Game”, where the have to guess how many files in the current directory and use will get response according to his input.
+In this assignment I’ve developed a program in Bash programming language to play “Guessing Game”, where the have to guess how many files in the current directory and use will get response according to his input.
  Please see details of this project in [GitHub](https://github.com/mmncoder/Bash-Programming-Assignment-Guessing-Game)

 #### My Objective: